mtanghu/LEAP/src/leap/fastformerLM/README.md

 ```
 A more complete training example with a dataset, tokenization, and evaluations can be found at ``FastLM.ipynb`` in this folder which can be run with only 6GB of VRAM (GPU memory).

-## Strongly Scaled Dot-Product
+## Rescaled Dot-Product

-This project encounted some training instability and after some investigation found that the softmax step (which is done manually in this project) yielded numbers which would get too large and overflow, especially for fp16 training.
-This may be of independent interest to training instability in large language models (say in [Megatron](https://arxiv.org/abs/1909.08053) or [PALM](https://arxiv.org/abs/2204.02311)) as the arguments apply shown in this section offer a reasonable explaination for why there may be training instability particularly in large models.
+This project encounted some training instability, where some preliminary investigation found that the attention/focus scores that were being generated were absurdly large/small.
+This may be of independent interest to training instability in large language models (say in [Megatron](https://arxiv.org/abs/1909.08053) or [PALM](https://arxiv.org/abs/2204.02311)) as the arguments shown in this section may offer a reasonable explaination for why there may be training instability particularly in large models.

 ### Normal Scaled Dot-Product Attention